buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcRepresentationResource/Entities/IfcShapeRepresentation.md

 Type |  Description
 --- | ---
 Point | 2 or 3 dimensional point(s).
-Points can be represented by a point list Curve | 2 or 3 dimensional curve(s)
+Points can be represented by a point list PointCloud | 3 dimensional points represented by a point list.
+DEPRECATED.
+Use 'Point' instead.
+Curve | 2 or 3 dimensional curve(s)
 Curve2D | 2 dimensional curve(s)
 Curve3D | 3 dimensional curve(s)